See the night sky during the day

-Native American Night Sky - 1st-3rd grade - (45 minutes) An exploration of the night sky with an emphasis on native American legends from various parts of the country.
+Native American Night Sky - 1st-3rd grade - (45 minutes) An exploration of the night sky with an emphasis on indigenous legends from various parts of the country.

 Our Universe - 4th-6th grade - (45 minutes) The conceptual science of astronomy is made tangible through the combination of active demonstrations and a planetarium program focusing on our universe.

 Under African Skies - 4th-8th grade - (45 minutes) Learn some of the night sky stories from African cultures.
-Also explore how and why African Americans escaping slavery used the night sky to help lead them to freedom.
+Also, explore how and why freedom seekers used the night sky to find their way to freedom.